 If I have a question about abandoned vehicles or RVs/trucks/trailers parked on my street, who should I contact?

 If I have a question about parking for a special event, who do I contact?

 If I disagree with a City Traffic or Parking by-law that is enforced by a parking ticket, what should I do?

 Contact a member of City Council and request a change to the By–Law.
 The needs of the City change from year to year and policy direction occurs at Council level.
-You can find Council’s contact information here on the City of Steinbach website.
+Go to Council’s contact information.

 Where are Steinbach’s designated Truck Routes?